akshit2612/FINAL-CAPSTONE-PROJECT/README.md

 ## Live Visualization

-Access the live Bokeh dashboard at the provided URL when running locally or in Colab with Panel:
+Access the live Bokeh dashboard in Colab with Panel:

 ```
 pn.Column(viz).servable()